29 new training bursaries awarded

 Leon’s bursary is funded by the Army Benevolent Fund. - Elena Fleury-Rojo, from Essex, is a glass artist who wishes to develop her skills in the specialist field of scientific glassblowing.
 She will train with Brian Jones at the National Glass Centre in Sunderland.
 She plans to raise awareness of the craft of scientific glassblowing through her artwork, as well as offer other services such as making and repairing scientific glass apparatus.

-Elena’s bursary is funded by the Maxwell Hanrahan Foundation. - Roisin Gearty, from London, found that pursuing training training in jewellery making and silversmithing to be expensive and inaccessible, despite wanting to since childhood.
-She will undertake a year of one-to-one training with master craftspeople Paul and Tomeko Ravn, with money left over to cover some tools and materials.
+Elena’s bursary is funded by the Maxwell Hanrahan Foundation. - Roisin Gearty, from London, found that pursuing training in jewellery making and silversmithing to be expensive and inaccessible, despite wanting to since childhood.
+She will undertake a year of one-to-one training with master craftspeople Paul and Tomiko Ravn, with money left over to cover some tools and materials.
 She intends to start up a small business making jewellery and hair pieces of her own design.

 Roisin’s bursary is funded by the National Lottery Heritage Fund and made possible by money raised by National Lottery players. - Jo Hills, from Berwickshire, started re-training as a milliner during the Covid lockdown, and now combines a small income from sales of hats with a part-time seasonal job with the local museum.
 She will train with Sally Ann Provan in Edinburgh, and Jenny Roberts in Harrogate, to improve her core and advanced techniques.
 Jo hopes to be able to pass on her skills through training others.